Stanley Kubrick: 2001: A Space Odyssey

-Kubrick intensively researched for the film, paying particular attention to accuracy and detail in what the future might look like.
+Kubrick intensively researched for the film, paying particular attention to detail in what the future might look like.
 He was granted permission by NASA to observe the spacecraft being used in the Ranger 9 mission for accuracy.
-Filming commenced on December 29, 1965, with the excavation of the monolith on the moon, and footage was shot in Namib Desert in early 1967, with the ape scenes completed later that year.
+Filming commenced on December 29, 1965, with the excavation of the monolith on the moon, and footage was shot in the Namib desert in early 1967.
 The special effects team continued working until the end of the year to complete the film, taking the cost to $10.5 million.
 2001: A Space Odyssey was conceived as a Cinerama spectacle and was photographed in Super Panavision 70, giving the viewer a "dazzling mix of imagination and science" through ground-breaking effects, which earned Kubrick his only personal Oscar, an Academy Award for Visual Effects.
 (Note: Biographer John Baxter quotes Ken Adam as saying that Kubrick was not responsible for most of the effects, and that Wally Veevers was the man behind about 85% of them in film.
 Baxter notes that none of the film's technical team resented Kubrick taking sole credit, as "it was Kubrick's vision which appeared on the screen".)
 Kubrick said of the concept of the film in an interview with Rolling Stone: "On the deepest psychological level, the film's plot symbolized the search for God, and finally postulates what is little less than a scientific definition of God.
 The film revolves around this metaphysical conception, and the realistic hardware and the documentary feelings about everything were necessary in order to undermine your built-in resistance to the poetical concept".